neschenbaum/academic-kickstart/content/publication/dealing-with-uncertainty.md

 +++
-title = "Dealing with Uncertainty: Seller Reputation in the Online Market for Illegal Drugs" date = 2018-09-25T20:13:57+02:00 draft = false
+title = "Dealing with Uncertainty: The Value of Reputation in an Institutional Void" date = 2018-09-25T20:13:57+02:00 draft = false